 「思っただけで、とうとう果たさないでしまった。⼼に 思った、そのことをする機会は、⼆度とこないのでしょ う。」コペル君のお⺟さん

-”By just thinking of it, I finally achieved nothing.
-What I had in my mind, the opportunity to do it, I guess, it will not come around a second time.”
+”By just thinking of it, finally I achieved nothing.
+What I had in my mind, the opportunity to do it – I guess, it will not come around a second time.”

 Any reader must have experienced this at least once in a lifetime.
 Don’t put it off or you will have regrets!
-And regrets knowingly hamper the life.
+And regrets knowingly hamper life.
 It can be such simple thing as carrying a granny’s bag up the stairs or so 。。。⽯段の思い出。Every moment, every chance is unique and should be lived to the fullest.
 We ought put our thoughts into action and therewith have no regrets, even if we fail in our attempts whatever it might be.

 Also a few snippets from the manga can be found and while there is normal narration of Coper-kun’s (or Koper-kun as written in the Romaji syllable) daily life at home and in school with the people around him, there are always sections in between when readers receive a glimpse into the uncle’s notebook 📓.
 Parts I like the most.
-An idea of the writer I fondly like, for it puts one right into the spot of the main character, the receiver of the Oji-san notes 📝 (おじさんのノート), so as if they speak to one directly, giving the lines even more weight.
+An idea of the writer I fondly like, for it puts one right into the spot of the main character, the receiver of the Oji-san notes 📝 (おじさんのノート; Oncle’s notes), so as if they speak to one directly, giving the lines even more weight.

 “Always try to think it over deeply, what the feeling was that you perceived.”
 Coper’s uncle

 There is first that strange experience on the roof top with the ‘distant view of things’, then the valiant act of standing up for the weak, the bonds of friends through an imaginary baseball live broadcast, Newton’s apple incident, the reason one should always think 💭 why? and to what this very question can lead to, if you only spin it ever further until reaching the true essence – live enriching it can be, so much said!
+Ponder it over and when you have to go in circles like in a mortar to mill it over in your thoughts:

 The kids also don’t halt from the rise and fall of Napoleon (ナポレオン・ボナパルト) and Junichi has to painfully experience what it means to break a friends promise.
 But there can always be a triumphant return back on the right track, when one realizes own faults and makes wholeheartedly amendments for the better 。。。凱旋 (がいせん).
-Honestly admitting one’s wrong doing in front of others is one of a fine quality 😌
+Honestly admitting one’s wrong-doing in front of others is one of a fine quality 😌

 Like peas in a pot: Urakawa, Kitami and Mizutani! – At one point, Coper-kun thought them lost, but true friends they are, they stay firmly by his side.
 That is what best friends are for, right?!